 All international students are required to take the LSAT.
-Though the TOEFL is not required, the Admissions Office reserves the right to ask an international student to submit TOEFL scores.
+TOEFL is not required but applicants may submit TOEFL scores separately if they choose.
 Other requirements for Rutgers Law international applicants include the I-20 and the Rutgers Affidavit of Support Form.
 Applicants with current F-1 visas must submit a photocopy of their I-94 card and complete the required paperwork with an authorized official at their present institution for an F-1 transfer.

 Does Rutgers Law School seek to attract applicants from underrepresented groups?